Using a line of credit as working capital

 Let you borrow primarily based on your personal and business credit history, and cash flow

-Typically have lower credit lines and higher interest rates than secured accounts
+Typically have lower credit lines and may have higher interest rates than secured accounts

 Typically have a longer approval process than savings and CD secured lines

-Your business needs will determine which type of credit line is best for you, as well as your spending strategy.
+Your business needs, as well as your spending strategy, will determine which type of credit line is best for you.
 We have customers who regularly draw against their full credit line and then pay back the full amount soon thereafter.
 Others make less frequent draws and pay down their balance over the course of a few months.

 Here are some examples of how small business owners have used Wells Fargo lines of credit in the past:

 A signage store earned a substantial discount by purchasing a large quantity of vinyl at one time.